openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

    * - ``hnas_svcX_hdp`` [1]_
      - Required (at least 1)
      - N/A
-     - HDP (export or file system) where the volumes will be created.
-Use exports paths for the NFS backend or the file system names for the iSCSI backend (note that when using the file system name, it does not contain the IP addresses of the HDP)
+     - HDP (export) where the volumes will be created.
+Use exports paths to configure this.
-   * - ``hnas_svcX_iscsi_ip``
-     - Required (only for iSCSI)
-     - N/A
-     - The IP of the EVS that contains the file system specified in hnas_svcX_hdp
    * - ``hnas_svcX_pool_name``
      - Required
      - N/A